Semigroups of isometries of the hyperbolic plane: Elementary semigroups

 Suppose finally that $d_j/(1-c_j)\leq b_i/(1-a_i)$ for some $i,j$.
 Corollary~\ref{oyy} tells us that, because $S$ is semidiscrete, we must have $b_i/(1-a_i)=d_j/(1-c_j)$ for \emph{all} $i,j$ -- all the hyperbolic maps have the same fixed points, which we can assume, after conjugating $S$ by a transformation that fixes $\infty$, are $0$ and $\infty$.
 The semigroup generated by these hyperbolic maps must be a nontrivial discrete group.
-As $S$ is nonexceptional (by Theorem~\ref{ioe}, because it is semidiscrete), there can be no parabolic maps in $S$ fixing $\infty$, so $S$ is of class~\emphref{clb}. \end{proof}
+Since $S$ is semidiscrete, and it contains a nontrivial discrete group of transformations that fixes each of $[-\infty,0]$ and $[0,+\infty]$ as a set, we see from Theorem~\ref{ioe} that $S$ cannot contain a parabolic map that fixes $\infty$.
+Hence $r=0$, and $S$ is of class~{\ref{clb}}. \end{proof}